What Is Credit? A Beginner’s Guide to Credit Basics

 Factors Affecting Your Credit Score

-Your credit score is a key financial indicator, and understanding what influences it can help you make better financial decisions.
-Credit bureaus calculate your score based on several major factors:
+Your credit score reflects several parts of your credit behavior.
+Knowing what affects it can help you make informed decisions.
+Credit bureaus calculate your score using the following factors:

-1. Payment History (35%) – Making payments on time improves your score, while missed payments hurt it.
+• Payment History (35%): Making payments on time can raise your score, while missed payments can lower it.

-2. Credit Utilization Rate (30%) – Using too much of your available credit can lower your score.
+• Credit Utilization Rate (30%): Using a large portion of your available credit can reduce your score.

 Building and maintaining good credit requires diligence and financial discipline.
 Here are some practical ways to develop and maintain a strong credit profile: